takoyagi77/vtiger4python/README.md

 * OVr      : Allowable overshoot amount \[%\](type : float or int).
 * GMr      : Gain margin \[dB\](type : float or int).
 * PMr      : Phase margin \[deg\](type : float or int).
 * optimize : Optimization method.
 Currently, it have 'fmin' and 'PSO'.
-If you want to optimize by PSO, attach the PSO optimizer(type : dict or str).
+If you want to optimize by PSO, attach the PSO optimizer and iters number(type : dict or str).

 ## Including method